saksham2001/saksham2001.github.io/_pages/cv.md

 ======
 * Avionics Department Head
   * [Team Assailing Falcons](http://assailingfalcons.in/) *(11/2019 - Present)*
-    * Team Assailing Falcons represent India in SAE Aerodesign East held in Lakeland, Florida.
+    * Team Assailing Falcons represent India in the SAE Aerodesign East held in Lakeland, Florida, USA.
-    * Team was awarded 1st Position in Technical Design Report, 5th Overall Position (Worldwide) and 1st Overall Position (Asia).
+    * Team was awarded 1st Position in Technical Design Report, 5th Overall Position (Worldwide) and 1st Overall Position (Asia) in 2021.
     * Responsible in the team for developing Algorithms and Hardware Implementation for the Autonomous Gliders and Data Acquisition System.
 * Core Committee Member
   * [SEDS VIT](https://www.instagram.com/sedsvit/?hl=en)